Charity Media Licensing Campaign

 Media monitoring is an important activity for charities, but they have to pay to share copies of newspaper coverage with colleagues.

 The fees are collected by the Newspaper Licensing Agency (NLA), which is owned by the UK’s eight major newspaper groups.
 Each year the NLA raises over £26 million in copyright fees, of which about £1.3 million comes from charities – around 5%.
 The NLA’s running costs account for about a quarter of all that is raised, and the rest is distributed between 1,400 newspapers.

-A Beginner’s Guide to Media Licensing in the Charity Sector answers some of the questions comms professionals ask when working out where their charity stands regarding media licensing and their media monitoring work.
-Fill in your details to download a copy of the guide.
-By giving us your email address you're just opting in to receive updates and news of this campaign.
+We produced A Beginner’s Guide to Media Licensing in the Charity Sector to answer some of the questions comms professionals ask when working out where their charity stands regarding media licensing and their media monitoring work.
+This includes suggested ways to reduce the cost of individual charities’ licences.

 However, the NLA said this was as far as it was prepared to go.
 But did suggest that it might review the discount again, potentially in 2015.
 Here at CharityComms, we’ll continue to lobby the NLA to get the best deal we can for charities.